arvigeus/AZ-204/Questions/Functions.md

 ---

-Question: Suppose you are asked to create a function app in Azure where you want to have dedicated compute resources and you don't want the function app to be paused during periods of inactivity.
+Question: You are asked to create a function app in Azure where you want to have dedicated compute resources and you don't want the function app to be paused during periods of inactivity.
 How would you set up such an Azure function app using Azure CLI?
 Assume you are starting from scratch and you need to take care of any required setup or prerequisites in your CLI commands.

 ```ps
 # Code here